 A student who wishes to take graduate courses for credit on a non-degree-seeking basis is categorized as a "Special Student."
-To enroll as a special student, an applicant must complete a Special Student (non-degree) Application, submit a copy of undergraduate transcript(s) with degree posted or copy of diploma, \$40 (US currency) application fee, and fill out a Registration Form for class selection.
+To enroll as a special student, an applicant must complete a Special Student (non-degree) Application.
 The Office of Admissions, under the direction of the Admissions Committee, processes all Special Student applications.
-In order to take graduate courses, applicants must possess a bachelor's degree from an accredited college or university.
 No financial aid or assistance is available to students in the Special Student category.